dschnitzler14/BlinkR/README.md

 Once you run this code, you will be sent to your browser to sign in and give permission.
 This will happen twice, once for the the googlesheets (`gs4_auth`) and once for the google drive (`drive_auth`).
 Now you don't need to do this again, because you are saving your login details in the folder called `.secrets`.
 You can have a look at them after they have been created - they are just long strings, not just your password - don't worry.

+4. You can re-comment these lines now

 ## Run STEP2_define_variables.R

-This is located inside the BlinkR*app folder.
+This is located inside the BlinkR\_app folder.
 Before you run this, you need to define all the variables of your project.
-This allows the app to be flexible and specific to \_your* experiment.
+This allows the app to be flexible and specific to _your_ experiment.

 ```
 experiment_variables <- list(